kkeri/metarepo/src/xp01/README.md

 syntactic consequence of the set of premises.
 If the target proposition directly contradicts some of the premises, the algorithm returns `False`.
-Otherwise it returns a proposition that must be added to the set of premises to make the consequence true.
+Otherwise it returns a proposition that, together with the premises, makes the consequence true.

 ### The deduction operator